mosaicml/llm-foundry/scripts/inference/benchmarking/README.md

 #### Different HW setups for MPT-30B
 ![assets](assets/Latency-vs.-Throughput,-MPT-30B-(n_input_tok=512,-n_output_tok=64).svg)

-These plots show how using multiple A100s with 40GB and 80GB cards and AMD's MI250 and Tensor Parallelism (TP) using `deepspeed` compare with single GPUs.
+These plots show how using multiple A100s with 40GB and 80GB cards and Tensor Parallelism (TP) using `deepspeed` compare with single GPUs.
 Note that there are OOMs at larger batch sizes for some of the cards, so the plots present the achievable latency/throughputs for a given GPU setup.

 As expected, using more GPUs for inference increases the throughput.
 TP also allows MPT-30B to be supported across multiple A100 40G, which is not possible on a single 40G card.